Wheelchairs & Physical Needs

-What is a hearing loop and how does it work?
+What is the t-coil loop and how does it work?

-If your hearing aid can be activated to pair with phones or other microphone accessories, you should be able to connect to the loop in the same fashion.
-If you do not have a T-coil enabled hearing aid and would like to take advantage of a T-coil ALD receiver, please pick one up at the Box Office before the performance begins.
-The Hearing Loop is made possible by the generous support from the Massachusetts Cultural Council’s Cultural Facilities Fund and the Richard and Susan Smith Family Foundation.
+If your hearing aid can be activated to pair with phones or other microphone accessories, you should be able to connect to the loop.
+If you do not have a T-coil enabled hearing aid and would like to take advantage of a T-coil Assistive Listening Device receiver, please pick one up at the Box Office before the performance begins.
+The hearing loop is made possible by the generous support from the Massachusetts Cultural Council’s Cultural Facilities Fund and the Richard and Susan Smith Family Foundation.

 New Repertory Theatre offers performances with open captioning and/or ASL interpretations as often as possible.
 At this time, we are dependent upon grants to financially support these programs.
 To find out if open captions or ASL interpretation are available for a specific production, please contact our box office at

 New Rep has both Braille and large print programs for each production available upon request at the box office.

 If you are planning to bring a service animal to the performance, please notify the box office when you purchase ticket so that we can best accommodate you.